How to Build a Hamburger Menu in React

 /*You can style yours differently

-That settles the styling for your navigation menu.
-Check the browser to ensure you have something close to the image below:
+Check your browser to ensure that the specified styles have been applied.
+You should have something close to the image below:

-2. Copy the content of DesktopNavigation.js and paste it into this new MobileNavigation component.
+2. Copy the content of DesktopNavigation.js and paste it into MobileNavigation.js.

-Within the NavBar component, import and render MobileNavigation:
+In the NavBar component, import and render the MobileNavigation component as shown below:

 //NavBar.js